-Check for smooth rotation of the throttle grip from the fully open to the fully closed position.
+Check for smooth rotation of the throttle grip from the fully closed to the fully open position.
 Check at full left and full right steering positions.
 Inspect the condition of the throttle cable from the throttle grip down to the carburetor.
 If the cable is kinked, chafed or improperly routed, it should be replaced and/or rerouted.
-Recheck the cable for tension or stress at both full left and full right steering positions.